-During the year, the company created a new share scheme in order to provide a long term incentive plan for the directors, employees and consultants of the group "the Share Option Plan".
+During the previous year, the company created a new share scheme in order to provide a long term incentive plan for the directors, employees and consultants of the group "the Share Option Plan".
+On 13 October 2021, a further 3,500,000 were granted to two board members and could be vested over the next 12 months, once certain performance criteria were met.